 Riverfront Shops of Daytona Beach, on the historic Beach Street

 For a nice walk and a little local shopping, try the newly refurbished Riverfront Shops of Daytona Beach on the historic Beach Street between Bay Street and Orange Avenue.
-Don’t miss Angell and Phelps for tasty chocolate, Miami Hat Company and Moxie Vintage.
+Don’t miss Angell and Phelps for tasty chocolate and Moxie Vintage.

 Need a place to stay?
 For charming, low-key accommodations try these three authentic Florida options: